jzp113/Monitoring/ico/readme.md

 **TODO**

 * auto add new symbols to twitter filter on discovery.
-* auto identify/delete stock tickers/accounts based on brief history.
+* auto remove stock tickers/accounts and basically anyone reputable based on brief history.
+* efficient strategy for building team histories. has to be repeatable/automateable and open for review.
+* need some kind of activity status check/alert for all new adds, which ones haven't gone active yet.

+**Reporting**

 * goal is a simple colorful pie chart for each ico displaying associated groups by percentage. each segment should visually highlight % down from all time highs or last n months.
 * pie chart segments should be clickable for a individual scores/breakdowns/weightings as well as raw text samples w count to highlight spam, no names or timestamps/etc.
-* efficient strategy for obtaining team histories. basically grab top accounts, dump/count and cross-reference.
-* need some kind of activity status check/alert for all new adds, which ones haven't gone active yet.

-**Reporting**
+* account age distribution as simply as poss.
 * compare related listing/delistings
 * display risk = rich lists w calc potential slippage
 * total coins vs total in circulation and rate of emission = inflation/pre-mine/hidden mine/cost to maintain current value